AlmostReliable/merequester/guidebook/merequester.md

 The mod also provides a new terminal called the <ItemLink id="requester_terminal"/>.
 It allows you to access all <ItemLink id="requester"/>s in the same network from a central point.

-The terminal has the same features as the <ItemLink id="ae2:pattern_access_terminal"/> and allows you to search for a specific request by the configured item or fluid.
+The terminal has the same features as the <ItemLink id="ae2:pattern_access_terminal"/> and allows you to search for a specific request.
 Since all <ItemLink id="requester"/>s have the same name by default, all requests will be grouped under the same header.
 If you want a separate group of <ItemLink id="requester"/>s in the <ItemLink id="requester_terminal"/>, you can rename them in an anvil or with the <ItemLink id="ae2:name_press"/>.